mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 151 - Commented Code/readme.md

 # Conclusion

-We need to remove all commented out code.
+We need to remove all commented-out code.

 # Relations